 At Reynolds numbers above about 500, vortices begin to be shed and then convected downstream.
 The frequency of vortex shedding has not been studied as extensively as in the case of a circular cylinder and seems to vary more with Reynolds number.
-In terms of the conventional Strouhal number, St, defined as the vortex shedding frequencies, f, that Moller (1938) observed correspond to a range of St varying from 0.3 at Re=1000 to about 1.8 at Re=5000.
-Furthermore, as Re increases above 500 the flow develops a fairly steady ''near-wake" behind which vortex shedding forms an unsteady and increasingly turbulent ''far-wake."
+In terms of the conventional Strouhal number, St, defined as the vortex shedding frequencies, f, that Moller (1938) observed correspond to a range of St varying from 0.3 at Re = 1000 to about 1.8 at Re = 5000.
+Furthermore, as Re increases above 500 the flow develops a fairly steady "near-wake" behind which vortex shedding forms an unsteady and increasingly turbulent "far-wake."
 This process continues until, at a value of Re of the order of 1000, the flow around the sphere and in the near-wake again becomes quite steady.
 A recognizable boundary layer has developed on the front of the sphere and separation settles down to a position about 84° from the front stagnation point.
-Transition to turbulence occurs on the free shear layer, which defines the boundary of the nearwake and moves progessively forward as the Reynolds number increases.
+Transition to turbulence occurs on the free shear layer, which defines the boundary of the near-wake and moves progessively forward as the Reynolds number increases.
 The flow is similar to that of the top picture in Figure 5.2.
-Then the events described in the previous section occur with further increase in the Reynolds number.
+Then

-$$St = 2fR/W$$ (5.22)
+$$St = 2fR/W \tag{5.22}$$